Skip to main content

 • [[reply_to:<id>]]

-Note: replyToMode="off" disables all reply threading in Slack, including explicit [[reply_to_*]] tags.
+replyToMode="off" disables outbound Slack reply threading, including explicit [[reply_to_*]] tags.
+It does not flatten inbound Slack thread sessions: messages already posted inside a Slack thread still route to the :thread:<threadTs> session.
 This differs from Telegram, where explicit tags are still honored in "off" mode.
-The difference reflects the platform threading models: Slack threads hide messages from the channel, while Telegram replies remain visible in the main chat flow.
+Slack threads hide messages from the channel while Telegram replies stay visible inline.

 Ack reactions